 No matter what you seek, Seattle has no shortage of restaurants—especially if you seek a superb morning meal.
 With a penchant for locally sourced ingredients, creative flavor combos and yet a respect for traditional favorites, Seattle’s top breakfast restaurants aim to please.
 Wake up hungry and be prepared to leave your restaurant of choice satisfied.
-Whether you’re looking for an upscale breakfast experience or a downhome diner, here are five breakfast spots that are worth checking out that each bring something unique to the table.
+Whether you’re looking for an upscale breakfast experience or a down-home diner, here are five breakfast spots that are worth checking out that each brings something unique to the table.

 Lola is but one of the several Tom Douglas restaurants in downtown Seattle, but this one is known for its breakfast.
 It’s popular so if you go on a weekend morning, expect a wait.
 Once you’re in, prepare to be delighted.
 The menu features a bit of everything, including breakfast platters like the Lola Breakfast (with two eggs, pork-maple sausage or smoked bacon, smashed garlic fried potatoes and toast) or Tom’s Favorite Breakfast (octopus with vegetables, maple yogurt, bacon, egg and toast), as well as simple breakfasts like oatmeal or traditional favorites like omelets.
 All menu items have a bit of a twist on them so don’t expect anything ordinary!
-One item worth the splurge are the breakfast doughnuts that are freshly made and served with jam and vanilla mascarpone.
+One item worth the splurge is the breakfast doughnuts that are freshly made and served with jam and vanilla mascarpone.

 What makes it stand out: Adventurous flavors and breakfast doughnuts!